moleculerjs/site/source/docs/0.14/testing.md

 ### Services

-Situations when one service depends on another one are a very common situation.
+Situations when one service depends on another one are very common.
 The example bellow shows that `notify` action of `users` service depends on the `mail` service.
 This means that to test the `notify` action we need to mock the `send` action of `email` service.

 ```js
 // users.service.js